Mushroom hunting: Commonly collected mushrooms

 Many species of mushrooms are highly prized.
 Chanterelles, for example, are popular in both Europe and the United States.
 On the West Coast of the United States, they are harvested commercially.
-Hedgehog mushrooms, name for the spines on the underside of the cap, are also popular.
+Hedgehog mushrooms, named for the spines on the underside of the cap, are also popular.
 Morels are another very popular edible mushroom.
 Lobster mushrooms are edible as well, and have a shellfish-like flavor.
 They also have no look-alikes.
 The porcini (Boletus edulis) is also edible and very highly regarded.
 It is very popular in Italy, and prized for its nutty flavor.

 The Caesar's mushroom is another edible mushroom.
 However, it is in the Amanita genus, and therefore one must be very careful when identifying it.
 It gets its name because it was popular among Roman emperors.
 The matsutake, another edible mushroom, is popular in Japan.
 It also occurs in the Pacific Northwest.
 There are actually multiple species of matsutakes, and the Japanese species does not occur in North America.
 The matsutake has a spicy aroma, which David Arora has likened to "Red Hots and dirty socks".
 Care must be taken to not confuse the matsutake with the extremely poisonous Smith's amanita.
 Many truffles are also highly prized for their unique flavor and aroma, and can sell for very high prices.